 Memory foam is a synthetic material that retains your body heat.
 It is this chemical reaction created by your body that allows it to move with you, relieving pressure points.

 While this is effective at first, it is not a durable material and will not have nearly as long of a life as an Organature® Mattress.
-Then there is also the issue of harmful chemicals out-gassing from the memory foam itself.
+Then there is also the issue of harmful chemicals out-gassing from the memory foam itself, caused by heat from your body.
 Isn’t your health more important?

-Organature® works to European Organic Standards, as Australian and U.S. certifications are not good enough for Peter, our founder, who for many years suffered severely from M.C.S.
+Peter, our founder suffered for many years severely from M.C.S.
 (Multiple Chemical Sensitivity).
-Knowing this makes it easy to understand why we only manufacture, produce, sell and supply products that are safe for his use, and for the use of our customers who are ready to IMPROVE THEIR WELL-BEING, care deeply about THE HEALTH OF THEIR FAMILY or want to MAINTAIN THEIR QUALITY OF LIFE, long into the future.
+Knowing this makes it easy to understand why we only manufacture, produce, sell, and supply products that are safe for his use, and for the use of our customers who are ready to IMPROVE THEIR WELL-BEING, care deeply about THE HEALTH OF THEIR FAMILY or want to MAINTAIN THEIR QUALITY OF LIFE, long into the future.

-Peter also feels that some standards are just not comprehensive enough to include details about what the organic fibres come into contact with during the storing, transporting, packaging and manufacturing process either.
+Peter also feels that some standards are just not comprehensive enough to include details about what the organic fibres encounter during the storing, transporting, packaging and manufacturing process either.
 The existing standards do not cater for the needs of people with chemical sensitivity.
 Peter always aims to achieve above certification standards.
 This is the reason we make our own bedding and bed linen under our control in Australia.